Content on this page requires a newer version of Adobe Flash Player.

 Assignment should be saved to the Z:drive in the appropriate folders as a .fla and .swf.

-Save it to the period folder in the "Logos" folder and to your portfolio in the "Finished" folder too.
+Save it to the proper period "Logos" folder in the Z:drive (Time Capsule) and to your portfolio as a .fla and .swf.